Big Tax Changes to Alimony Payments in 2019 and Going Forward

 These changes involve tax laws which are extremely complex.
 So, do NOT take this as financial or legal advice.
 This is a starting point for your awareness.
 Every situation is different.

 We’d encourage you to consult with a qualified attorney like the Law Firm of Poppe & Associates.
-Schedule your complimentary consultation today.
+Schedule your consultation today.

 – Mia Poppe, Esq.